jasonbender-c3x/Catpilot/selfdrive/car/README.md

 Builds CAN messages to send to car

 ##### carstate.py
-Reads CAN from car and builds openpilot CarState message
+Reads CAN from car and builds catpilot CarState message

 ##### values.py
 Limits for actuation, general constants for cars, and supported car documentation